bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Software Development & APIs:**

+OmiRoute.
+Never stop coding.
+Free MIT AI gateway: one endpoint, 352 providers (150+ free), 1200+ models Kimi, Claude, GPT, Gemini, GLM, DeepSeek, MiniMax.
+Works with Claude Code, Codex, Cursor, OpenCode, Cline & Copilot.
+Quota-aware auto-fallback, RTK+Caveman compression saves 15-95% tokens, MCP/A2A, Desktop/PWA.
+Built by 550+ contributors: https://github.com/diegosouzapw/OmniRoute

+LeapMux.
+A terminal works fine for one or two coding agents side-by-side.
+At three or four - one refactoring, one on tests, one chasing a failing build - shell tabs stop helping: you lose track of which one owns which branch, the agents clobber each other's working tree, and a stray tmux crash or dev-box reboot means re-launching each agent with `--resume` and rebuilding the layout by hand: https://github.com/leapmux/leapmux

 **Aura IDE** is an open-source desktop coding harness.
 Aura turns AI coding into a visible loop: inspect the work, review the diff, run validation, keep the receipt.
 Chat is where the model talks.
 Aura is where the model works.
 Aura owns the root conversation and final response.
 It can complete work directly or use your reusable Agents and workflows while keeping tools, diffs, validation, and the final receipt visible: https://github.com/CarpseDeam/Aura-IDE